jhuckaby/logalert/README.md

 ### Regular Expressions

 You can optionally instruct LogAlert to match using a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).
-This is a special syntax that allows you to define complex matching behavior, and goes way beyond simple string matching.
+This is a special syntax that allows you to define complex matching behavior, and goes beyond simple string matching.
 To use this, you need to define an additional `regexp` property and set it to `true`.
 Example:

 ```json
 "match": "ALERT|WARNING",